Mexican Revolution: Constitutionalists in power under Carranza: 1915–1920

 The 1914 Pact of Torreón had contained far more radical language and promises of land reform and support for peasants and workers than Carranza's original plan.
 Carranza issued the "Additions to the Plan of Guadalupe", which for the first time promised significant reform.
 He also issued an agrarian reform law in 1915, drafted by Luis Cabrera, sanctioning the return of all village lands illegally seized in contravention of an 1856 law passed under Benito Juárez.
 The Carranza reform declared village lands were to be divided among individuals, aiming at creating a class of small holders, and not to revive the old structure of communities of communal landholders.
 In practice, land was transferred not to villagers, but rather redistributed to Constitutional army generals, and created new large-scale enterprises as rewards to the victorious military leaders.

 Carranza did not move on land reform, despite his rhetoric.
 Rather, he returned confiscated estates to their owners.
 Not only did he oppose large-scale land reform, he vetoed laws that would have increased agricultural production by giving peasants temporary access to lands not under cultivation.
 In places where peasants had fought for land reform, Carranza's policy was to repress them and deny their demands.
 In the southeast, where hacienda owners held strong, Carranza sent the most radical of his supporters, Francisco José Múgica in Tabasco and Salvador Alvarado in Yucatan, to mobilize peasants and be a counterweight to the hacienda owners.
 After taking control of Yucatán in 1915, Salvador Alvarado organized a large Socialist Party and carried out extensive land reform.
 He confiscated the large landed estates and redistributed the land in smaller plots to the liberated peasants.
 Maximo Castillo, a revolutionary brigadier general from Chihuahua was frustrated by the slow pace of land reform under the Madero presidency.
 He ordered the subdivision of six haciendas belonging to Luis Terrazas, which were given to sharecroppers and tenants.

 Rebel armies between 1916 and 1920.

 Carranza's relationship with the United States had initially benefited from its recognition of his government, with the Constitutionalist Army being able to buy arms.
 In 1915 and early 1916, there is evidence that Carranza was seeking a loan from the U.S. with the backing of American bankers and a formal alliance with the U.S. Mexican nationalists in Mexico were seeking a stronger stance against the colossus of the north, by taxing foreign holdings and limiting their influence.
-Villa's raid against Columbus, New Mexico in March 1916, ended the possibility of a closer relationship with the U.S. Under heavy pressure from public opinion in the U.S. to punish the attackers (stoked mainly by the papers of ultra-conservative publisher William Randolph Hearst, who owned a large estate in Mexico), American President Woodrow Wilson sent General John J. Pershing and around 5,000 troops into Mexico in an attempt to capture Villa.
+Villa's raid against Columbus, New Mexico in March 1916, ended the possibility of a closer relationship with the U.S. Under heavy pressure from public opinion in the U.S. to punish the attackers (stoked mainly by the papers of yellow journalism publisher William Randolph Hearst, who owned a large estate in Mexico), American President Woodrow Wilson sent General John J. Pershing and around 5,000 troops into Mexico in an attempt to capture Villa.

 Uncle Sam entering Mexico in 1916 to punish Pancho Villa.